 There are four (4) pumping stations in the Jones Falls System, Stevenson at Anton, Templegate, Stanton Woods and Buchanan Road.
 The sewage from these stations flow to the Jones Falls Interceptor and then to the Mt.
 Washington Flume at the Baltimore City Line.
+The flow ultimately is received by the Back River WWTP.

-The Jones Falls SRRR Plan was accepted by the EPA on December 9, 2013 and certified by the County as substantially complete on September 6, 2018.
+The Jones Falls SRRR Plan was accepted by the EPA on December 9, 2013 and is anticipated to be substantially constructed in July 2027.